bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/REBUTTAL_RESPONSE.md

 > Also, it is not clear to me what this paper's contribution is.
 If using the prior terrain information is novel, then has previous research used this information in other papers?
 If so, how is the proposed algorithm compared to those?
 If not, then the authors should state that this is the first time that terrain information is used for a stealthy target search algorithm.

-- Please do review our comment at the top of this page addressing the contributions of this paper and its relevance to to CoRL community.
 - The novel contribution of this paper is two-fold:
     - The problem formulation which uses realistic assumptions for large scale search operations, this includes robustness to intermittent communication, decentralized on board computation and realistic depth and terrain aware noise modelling.
     - The penalty term devised using the terrain prior in the multi objective optimisation.
 This stealth term informs search and evasion behaviour and is the key difference between STAR and GUTS [line 171].
 Therefore in every ablation when STAR outperforms GUTS, it is evidence toward the vital contribution of the penalty term in improving search efficiency and reducing risk.